- General Info

 The purpose of the Archives and Special Collections is to preserve the history of Liberty University, Thomas Road Baptist Church, Jerry Falwell ministries and Baptist Traditions in general.
 This is done by gathering records of enduring value, organizing and preserving these research materials by employing appropriate and adequate methods and technologies, and making them available to scholars and other interested parties via either traditional or electronic access options as the material formats allow.
 The archives will collect additional materials with the following foci:

-Access to the archives is governed by the Archives Access Policy.
+Access to the archives is governed by the Archive Access Policy.

 The Collection Guides provide details on items in the archives.